 There is a limit on the contributions that you can make tax free to your traditional or safe harbor 401(k) plan.
 The limit is $22,500 for 2023 and was $20,500 for 2022.
 For a simple 401(k) plan your contribution limit is $15,500 in 2023.

 A 401(k) plan may allow participants who are age 50 or over to make additional contributions.
 These additional contributions or catch-up contributions are not subject to the general limits that apply to 401(k) plans.
-For a traditional or safe harbor 401(k) plan you can make catch up contributions up to $6,000 for both 2018 and 2017.
-While if you participate in a SIMPLE plan and you are age 50 or older, the tax deferred catch up contributions cannot exceed $3,000 for 2018 and 2017.
+For a traditional or safe harbor 401(k) plan you can make catch up contributions up to $7,500 for 2023.
+While if you participate in a SIMPLE plan and you are age 50 or older, the tax deferred catch up contributions cannot exceed $3,500 for 2023.

 The catch-up contribution for a year cannot exceed the lesser of the following amounts: